srinadhu/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
-Neural Machint Translation (NMT) from Spanish to English.
+Neural Machine Translation (NMT) from Spanish to English.
 Model is Seq2Seq + Attention.